tenpages/us-level/README.md

 Tap and mark countries, states or terretories you've been to.
 Tap "Save Image" to save and share your progress.

+## Features

+* Tap background to randomly change bg color
+* New "Want to be here" level (0 pts but different color)
+* Change languages in the legend

 ## Fonts and settings

 `html/slice.woff` is built from Noto Sans by Google Fonts.